Jesus-Reynaldo/example-razor-pages-aspnet-core/README.md

-# Starter app for Create a web UI with ASP.NET Core
+# Create a web UI with ASP.NET Core